Also known as: Aroclor, Chlorinated Biphenyls, Kaneclor

-PCBs are a group of 209 different compounds.
-PCBs are manufactured substances and have no smell.
+PCBs are a group of 209 different compounds and are manufactured substances and have no smell.
 They are yellow, oily liquids that don't burn easily.
 There are no natural sources of PCBs.

 Companies in the United States first made PCBs in 1929.
 They've been used as coolants in electrical equipment, in metal-cutting oils, in microscope lens oils, and in inks, dyes, and carbonless copy paper.